allenai/beaker-gantry/README.md

 ### Can I access data on NFS?

 Yes.
-When you choose an on-premise cluster the NFS drives will automatically be attached to the experiment's container at `/net`.
+When you choose an on-premise cluster managed by the Beaker team that supports the NFS drive it will be automatically attached to the experiment's container.

 ### Why "Gantry"?